OpenTechStrategies/librehq-wikis/ProjectOutline.md

 ## Step 7 - ansible - core only

+## Step 8 - Simple Account maintenance

+1. Use `base.html` as template when not in standalone mode

 This section inentionally left blank due to this step being core only